Wisdom Tooth Extractions in Highland Village

 - A cyst around the wisdom tooth

-Even if a wisdom tooth has fully erupted, Dr. Thomas is usually in favor of extraction, because these teeth are very difficult to keep adequately clean since they are positioned so far back in your mouth.
+Even if a wisdom tooth has fully erupted, Dr. Wagner are usually in favor of extraction, because these teeth are very difficult to keep adequately clean since they are positioned so far back in your mouth.

 The Procedure for Wisdom Teeth Extractions in Highland Village

 With advanced technology such as digital x-rays that provide a clearer image of each wisdom tooth, as well as new techniques and tools, having your wisdom teeth extracted is easier than ever.
 Once you are relaxed and your mouth is anesthetized, Dr. Wagner makes a small incision that exposes the tooth and bone.
 Then, the tooth is often removed in sections and the area is cleared of any debris.
 The incision is stitched and a gauze pad is placed over the site to control bleeding and encourage the formation of a blood clot.

 Recovery after Wisdom Tooth Extraction

 Some bleeding and swelling are to be expected after any extraction procedure.
 You can use a cold compress to reduce swelling.
 Drink plenty of water after surgery, but do not suck through a straw, which can dislodge the clot from the tooth’s socket.
 Eat soft foods, such as yogurt, applesauce and soup for the first 24 hours.
 You can resume brushing and flossing after the first day of recovery, just take extra care around the surgical sites.